TheraForge/OTFTemplateBox/README.md

 * [License](#License)

 ## Overview <a name="Overview"></a>
-TheraForge's OTFTemplateBox framework provides the Yaml file, where you can customize the requirements of your Digital Health Applications.
-The OTFTemplateBox framework has pre-defined functions which reads the Yaml file and designs your application accordingly.
+TheraForge's OTFTemplateBox framework provides the YAML file where you can customize the parameters of your digital health applications.
-This framework provides an app template library based on a yaml file for customization of constants, texts, images, links, styles, etc.
+The OTFTemplateBox framework has predefined functions which read the YAML file and style your application accordingly.
+This framework provides an app template library based on a user-modifiable YAML file for flexible customization of constants, texts, images, links, styles, etc.
 The OTFTemplateBox framework is dependent on the [Yams](https://github.com/jpsim/Yams), [OTFCareKitUI](../../../OTFCareKit), [OTFToolBoxCore](../../../OTFToolBox) and [OTFDesignSystem](../../../OTFDesignSystem) frameworks.

 ## Installation <a name="Installation"></a>

-You can create your own template application in few minutes using OTFTemplate framework.
-Prior to creating a template application, you will need to have a MacOS computer and Xcode tool.
+You can create your own template application in a few minutes using the OTFTemplate framework.
+Prior to creating a template application, you need to have a **macOS computer** and the **Xcode tool**.

 If you are new to Xcode, then follow this [Xcode](https://developer.apple.com/documentation/xcode/creating-an-xcode-project-for-an-app) article to understand the steps to create a new application.

-Integrating OTFTemplateBox with an existing workspace requires the below extra line in your Podfile.
+Integrating OTFTemplateBox with an existing workspace requires the extra line below to be added to your Podfile.

 ```
 pod 'OTFTemplateBox'
 ```

-If you are new to Cocoapods then kindly refer here for [Cocoapods](https://guides.cocoapods.org/using/using-cocoapods.html) installation.
+If you are new to Cocoapods then refer here for the [Cocoapods](https://guides.cocoapods.org/using/using-cocoapods.html) installation.

 # License <a name="License"></a>